daoleviethoang/Project_AI_BooMan_CSC14003/README.md

 Total 100%
 ___________________________________
-4. Notice
+## 4. Notice

-• This is a GROUP assignment.
+- This is a GROUP assignment.
 Each group has a maximum of 4 members.
-• Duration: about 3 or 4 weeks. • Your group can use any programming language to do.
+- Duration: about 3 or 4 weeks. • Your group can use any programming language to do.
-• Beside above requirements, report must also give the following information:
+- Beside above requirements, report must also give the following information:

-  - Your detail information (Student Id, Full Name)
+  + Your detail information (Student Id, Full Name)

-  - Assignment Plan
+  + Assignment Plan

-  - Environment to compile and run your program.
+  + Environment to compile and run your program.

-  - Estimating the degree of completion level for each requirement.
+  + Estimating the degree of completion level for each requirement.

-  - References (if any)
+  + References (if any)
-• Any plagiarism, any tricks, or any lie will have 0 point for course grade.
+- **Any plagiarism, any tricks, or any lie will have 0 point for course grade.**